Conversation with Caryn Hartglass

 Caryn Hartglass: Yeah.

 Lee Hall: And so here I am locking myself in the bathroom and I remember trying to make a soap carving for hours and I heard my mother trying to get me out of the bathroom, saying “It’s all right, the meat, the flesh of the bull will go to the poor children of Mexico.”
 My mother knew I was very concerned about poverty; I did have a feeling of social justice as a little kid, as I think most little kids do.
 But, I think back and the tie: right there, my mother telling me.
 Of course that didn’t help me feel better that they were going to eat the bull.
 But: why didn’t I connect as a child?
 What didn’t I connect?
-And I know people who do they see an animal killed and immediately they put it all together.
+And I know people who see an animal killed and immediately they put it all together.

 Caryn Hartglass: Most don’t.